ungoldman/style.css/readme.md

 ### CSS Variables

 You can override defaults directly with CSS variables.
-Here are the default variable settings for `style.css`:
+Here are the default variable settings for `mine.css`:

 ```css
 :root {